issueapp/spring/issues/accelerator/data/story-one.md

 ---

-## YouTube
+### YouTube

 In the very early days of Facebook, when it had fewer than 15 employees,  there was an employee called Steve Chen who decided  that, after working there for only a few weeks, it just wasn’t for him.
-Like a lot of talented people, he just wanted to do his own thing and has an idea for a  video startup.
+Like a lot of talented people, he just wanted to do his own thing and had an idea for a video startup.

 Matt Cohler, who had hired him, tried to convince him that it was a bad idea, telling him that facebook was going to be huge, and that there were already many video startups around.